cloudant-labs/graphdb-slate/source/gettingstarted.md

 -	Graph Data Store endpoints, identifed by the `apiURL` value.
 -	The service instance username, identified by the `username` value.
 -	The service instance password, identified by the `password` value.

+With these configuration changes made, your application should be able to interact with your Graph Data Store instance.

+### Loading data into a Graph Data Store